Purely Agent-Driven Black-Box Optimization for Biological Design: Method

-Biological design problems often require constraints such as synthesizability or similarity to a known template. \ourmethod{} supports both soft and hard constraints: \begin{itemize}[leftmargin=*,noitemsep,nolistsep] \item Soft constraints are encoded in the prompts of the \texttt{Explorer} and \texttt{Worker} agents to bias generation toward feasible regions; \item Hard constraints are encoded by an indicator function and infeasible candidates are rejected before evaluation. \end{itemize}
+Biological design problems often require constraints such as synthesizability or similarity to a known template. \ourmethod{} supports both soft and hard constraints: \begin{itemize}[leftmargin=*,noitemsep,nolistsep] \item Soft constraints are encoded into the prompts of the \texttt{Explorer} and \texttt{Worker} to nudge generation towards feasible regions; \item Hard constraints are encoded by an indicator function, while infeasible candidates are rejected before evaluation. \end{itemize}

-\subsection{Diverse Portfolio Optimization}
+\subsection{Diverse portfolio optimization}

-In many biological design pipelines, a single optimum is insufficient due to downstream failure risks (e.g., toxicity or poor manufacturability).
-Instead, practitioners often require a diverse \emph{portfolio} of many strong candidates~\citep{robot, apexgo}. \ourmethod{} supports this with a straightforward adaptation to optimize an aggregate score over a diverse set:

-where $\operatorname{Agg}$ is an aggregation function (\textit{e.g.}, the average), and $\operatorname{dist}$ is any domain-specific measure of diversity, \textit{e.g.}, sequence edit distance and molecular fingerprint distance.
+For biological design, it is often beneficial to obtain multiple solutions, since a single solution may later prove infeasible due to failure risks (\textit{e.g.}, toxicity, poor manufacturability).
+Instead, practitioners often require a diverse \emph{portfolio} of many strong candidates~\citep{robot, apexgo}. \ourmethod{} supports this with a straightforward adaptation to optimize an aggregate score over a diverse set: { } where $\operatorname{Agg}$ is an aggregation function (\textit{e.g.}, the average), and $\operatorname{dist}$ is any domain-specific measure of diversity, \textit{e.g.}, sequence edit distance and molecular fingerprint distance.

-\subsection{Extensibility via External Tools.}
+\subsection{Extensibility via external tools}